What currency do you need in Prague?

 Please feel free to contact me if you have any questions or want to tour with me: dana@praguebehindthescenes.com

-Stay in touch and learn from a local via my social media channels.
+Stay in touch and learn more from a local.

 Where to next?